Picki Logo

 Property Price Trends in City of Newcastle

-Price performance across City of Newcastle reflects moderate price movement, with significant variation between established suburbs and newer growth areas.
+Price performance across City of Newcastle reflects positive underlying momentum, with significant variation between established suburbs and newer growth areas.

 Among the suburbs showing the strongest recent price momentum are New Lambton and Mayfield (Newcastle - NSW).
 Positive delta values in these areas suggest sustained buyer demand, though investors should assess whether the growth is driven by genuine fundamentals or short-term factors.